NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

     ]

-Here we see that the namespace key is ``data_input`` rather than ``dataset_inputs`` this is because ``data_input`` bridges the gap between the current way of specifying data (with ``dataset_inputs``) and a deprecated specification using the ``experiments`` key.
+Here we see that the namespace key is ``data_input`` rather than ``dataset_inputs`` which is because ``data_input`` bridges the gap between the current way of specifying data (with ``dataset_inputs``) and a deprecated specification using the ``experiments`` key.
 The production rule which returns a ``DataGroupSpec`` is :py:mod:`validphys.config.CoreConfig.produce_data` through the following